Scthe/scthe.github.io/content/blog/2015-08-30-backpropagation-notes/2015-08-30-backpropagation-notes.md

-## Backpropagation in Convolutional Neural Networks (as it applies to images)
+## Backpropagation in Convolutional Neural Networks

 Main difference between fully connected and convolutional neural networks is that weights and biases are now reused.